Difference between data protection and data security

 What is the difference between data protection and data security?

-Data protection is about the purposes for which personal data is collected and processed and on what legal basis.
-To better understand the objectives of data protection, you should take a closer look at the six principles of the General Data Protection Regulation:
+At the Data protection The issue is for what purposes and on what legal basis personal data are collected and processed.
+For a better understanding of the objectives of data protection, you should take a closer look at the six principles of the General Data Protection Regulation:

-These six principles must be taken into account when complying with the GDPR or other data protection regulations based on the GDPR.
+These six principles must be observed when complying with the GDPR or other, to the GDPR data protection regulations.

 Why are data security and data protection important?

-When we say that there can be data security without data privacy, we usually mean that when it comes to data security, while the data may be well protected from breaches or leaks with security tools and techniques such as anti-malware software, anomaly detection or firewalls, the data privacy principles may not have been applied as well and therefore may not be in line with the
+When we say that it is Data security without data protection, we usually mean that in the case of the Data security the data is well protected from breaches or leaks with security tools and techniques such as anti-malware software, anomaly detection or firewalls, but the data protection principles may not have been applied as well and therefore may not comply with the

 data protection laws to protect the informational self-determination of consumers.
 This could mean that a company retains data without a legal basis, that it has collected too much or that it stores it for too long.
 It is quite possible that you are protecting data that you should not be storing at all.

-Data protection management software like 2B Advice PrIME can help organizations understand how they stack up against the six principles of GDPR and help them develop a compliant data protection program.
-Good data security and data protection management go hand in hand to ensure you are keeping the right data safe.
+Data protection management software such as 2B Advice PrIME can help companies to understand how the six Principles of the GDPR and support them in developing a compliant data protection program.
+Good Data security and data protection management go hand in hand to ensure that you store the right data securely.

 How can data security and data protection reduce the risk of data breaches?

-Data security and data protection not only make good business sense, they also reduce the risk and frequency of data breaches and data loss.
+Data security and data protection not only make good business sense, but also reduce the risk and frequency of data breaches and data loss.
 Depending on which data protection regulations you fall under, the fines and penalties for compliance violations or data breaches can be very costly for a company.
-For particularly serious breaches, which are listed in Art.
+In the case of particularly serious breaches, which are defined in Art.
 83, para.
-5 GDPR, the fine can be up to 20 million euros or, in the case of a company, up to four percent of its total worldwide turnover in the previous year, whichever is higher.
-However, the GDPR also provides for fines of up to EUR 10 million for less serious infringements or, in the case of a company, up to two percent of its total worldwide turnover in the previous year, whichever is higher.
+5 GDPR the range of fines can be up to 20 million euros or, in the case of a company, up to four percent of its total global turnover in the previous year, whichever is higher.
+But even for less serious violations, the GDPR fines of up to EUR 10 million or, in the case of a company, up to two percent of its total global turnover in the previous year, whichever is higher.

-In the US state of California, the CPRA Privacy Rights Act not only deals with data protection, but also obliges the companies concerned to take appropriate security precautions to protect personal data, thereby linking data security and data protection, as the companies must also protect the data held.
+In the US state of California, the CPRA Privacy Rights Act not only deals with data protection, but also obliges the companies concerned to take appropriate security precautions to protect personal data, whereby Data security and data protection must be linked, as companies must also protect the data they hold.

-Under California's CPRA, administrative penalties of up to $2,500 per violation can be imposed (or three times that amount, $7,500, for willful violations or violations involving minors under the age of 16).
-In addition, California provides a right of action for consumers "whose unencrypted and unprotected personal information ... is subject to unauthorized access and disclosure, theft, or disclosure as a result of the business's failure to establish and maintain reasonable security procedures and practices ..." to file a civil lawsuit.
-Businesses that are victims of a data theft or other data security breach may be ordered to pay statutory damages of between $100 and $750 per California resident per incident or actual damages, whichever is greater, in civil class action lawsuits, as well as any other compensation a court deems appropriate, with the California Attorney General's Office having the option of prosecuting the business criminally rather than allowing civil actions to be brought against the business.
+Under California's CPRA, administrative penalties of up to $2,500 per Infringement (or three times that amount, $7,500, for willful violations or violations involving minors under the age of 16).
+In addition, California provides a right of action for consumers "whose unencrypted and unprotected personal data ... are subject to unauthorized access and disclosure, theft, or disclosure as a result of the company's failure to establish and maintain reasonable security procedures and practices..." and who may bring a civil action as a result.
+Companies that are victims of data theft or other breach of the Data security may be ordered to pay statutory damages of between $100 and $750 per California resident per incident or actual damages, whichever is greater, in civil class action lawsuits, as well as any other compensation a court deems appropriate, with the California Attorney General's Office having the option of prosecuting the company criminally rather than allowing civil actions to be brought against the company.

 How can data protection and data security be guaranteed?

-To ensure the security of data, companies generally use IT tools and techniques to protect networks, databases and mobile devices, e.g. VPNs, firewalls, anti-virus and anti-malware software as well as measures such as vulnerability scans, penetration tests, pseudonymization, encryption, etc. The aim is to protect sensitive data from hackers or other unauthorized access.
+To ensure the security of data, companies generally use IT tools and techniques to protect networks, databases and mobile devices, e.g. VPNs, firewalls, anti-virus and anti-malware software as well as measures such as vulnerability scans and penetration tests, Pseudonymization, Encryption etc. This is intended to protect sensitive data from hackers or other unauthorized access.

-To ensure adequate data protection, companies need to identify what types of data they have and where it is stored.
-This should start with a data protection impact assessment, especially if the GDPR applies to them and the data may be sensitive or high-risk.
-Article 35 GDPR explains this:
+To ensure adequate data protection, companies must identify what types of data they have and where they are stored.
+This should be done with a Data protection impact assessment begin, especially if the GDPR is applicable to them and the data may be sensitive or high-risk.
+Article 35 GDPR explains:

-Where a form of processing, in particular when using new technologies, is likely to result in a high risk to the rights and freedoms of natural persons due to the nature, scope, context and purposes of the processing, the controller shall carry out an assessment of the impact of the envisaged processing operations on the protection of personal data beforehand.
+Has a form of Processingin particular when using new technologies, due to the nature, scope, circumstances and purposes of the Processing is likely to result in a high risk to the rights and freedoms of natural persons, the Responsible persons assess in advance the impact of the intended processing operations on the protection of personal data.

-Once an organization has completed the data protection impact assessment, it is useful to have a place to document the processing activities identified and the processors involved, as well as a reporting function to demonstrate compliance with accountability.
+As soon as a company has Data protection impact assessment Once the data protection management process has been completed, it makes sense to have a place where the processing activities identified and the processors involved can be documented, as well as a reporting function to demonstrate compliance with accountability.
 It is very useful to use a scalable data protection management software solution to conserve scarce resources.

 Why is data security so important?